datum360/Datum360-API-User-Guides/Matthew/PIM360/Queue/GET Activity Queue.md

 # GET /etl_queue

 ## Description
-Gets the status of the activity queue and a list of all running and pending activities
+Gets the status of the activity queue and a list of all running and pending activities.

 ## Required Capabilities
 * CanUseAPI